JackAdams/meteor-transactions/README.md

 1. Logging is on by default.
 It's quite handy for debugging.
 You can turn if off by setting `tx.logging = false;`.
 Messages are logged to the console by default -- if you want to handle the logging yourself, you can overwrite `tx.log` as follows: `tx.log = function(message) { <Your own logging logic> }`.

-2. To run all actions through your own custom permission check, write a function `tx.checkPermission(action,collection,doc,modifier) = function() { <Your permission check logic> };`.
+2. To run all actions through your own custom permission check, write a function `tx.checkPermission = function(action,collection,doc,modifier) { <Your permission check logic> };`.
 The parameters your function receives are as follows: `action` will be a string - either "insert", "update" or "remove", `collection` will be the actual Meteor collection object - you can query it if you need to, `doc` will be the document in question, and `modifier` will be the modifier used for an update action (this will be `null` for "insert" or "remove" actions).

 3. The end user only gets (by default) the set of transactions they made from 5 minutes before their last browser refresh.
 All transactions persist until the next browser refresh, so if a user last refreshed their browser 40 minutes ago, they'll have 45 minutes worth of transactions in their client-side stack.
 This time can be changed by setting `tx.undoTimeLimit = <number of seconds>`.